publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1831o.md

             (D) __Restricting asset growth__

-                Restricting the institution’s asset growth more stringently than subsection (e)(3) of this section, or requiring the institution to reduce its total assets.
+                Restricting the institution’s asset growth more stringently than subsection (e)(3), or requiring the institution to reduce its total assets.

             (E) __Restricting activities__